-Bachelor of Science in Elementary Education
+Bachelor of Science in Elementary and Special Education

 The primary goal of Saint Joseph’s education department is to prepare competent teachers.
 The program operates on the premise that theory becomes internalized when learned in context and applied.
 This objective is possible because of early, sequential, and extensive field experiences.
-As a sophomore, you will complete a semester practicum.
-As a junior, you will complete a full year of internship, followed by student teaching in your senior year.

 At a Glance